Sick Bookies are a band from Lincoln, UK. They are Christopher Clarke, Mark Setterfield, Tom Smith and Les Overend.

 They sometimes play scruffy indie rock songs/ They sometimes play improvised freaky instrumentals / They often play both.

 T H I S I S T H E N E W S

-Sick Bookies are releasing their new album ‘Ad Nauseam’ on October 19th 2018, through Old Tin Box Recordings.
-The album will be preceded by lead single “Raymond P. Weird” available as a free download from Sickbookies.bandcamp.com you can see the vid for it, above.
+Sick Bookies new album ‘Ad Nauseam’ is out now, released October 19th 2018, through Old Tin Box Recordings.
+Check out lead single “Raymond P. Weird” available as a free download from Sickbookies.bandcamp.com you can see the vid for it, above.

 Limited edition ‘Analogue Viral’ available on cassette for ‘Cassette Store Day 2017’ through Jagged Skyline Recordings